-A lower-priority target at Site 1040R is the fluid conduit (perhaps a thrust) encountered at 180-220 mbsf during Leg 170 coring.
+A lower-priority target at these sites is the fluid conduit (perhaps a thrust) encountered at 180-220 mbsf during Leg 170 coring at Site 1040.
 Pore fluid chemistry profiles across this horizon show advective flow of deeply sourced fluids, similar to those along the décollement.
 If necessary, the objectives above for the décollement could also be addressed at this horizon.